dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

   	final AppIdentitySwitchResultCallback callback);
   ```

-  * The `AppIdentitySwitchReason` captures the source of the implicit switch, and can accept the values CREATE, RESUME_CANCELLED, and NEW_INTENT.
-The RESUME_CANCELLED reason is used when activity resume causes PIN, authentication, or other compliance UI to be displayed and the user attempts to cancel out of that UI, generally though use of the back button.
+  * The `AppIdentitySwitchReason` captures the source of the implicit switch, and can accept the values `CREATE`, `RESUME_CANCELLED`, and `NEW_INTENT`.
+The `RESUME_CANCELLED` reason is used when activity resume causes PIN, authentication, or other compliance UI to be displayed and the user attempts to cancel out of that UI, generally though use of the back button.

   * The `AppIdentitySwitchResultCallback` is as follows: